SensorsINI/v2e/README.md

   --stop_time STOP_TIME
                         Stop at this time in seconds in video.
 Use None to end at end of source video.
+  --crop CROP           Crop input video by (left, right, top, bottom) pixels.
+                        E.g. CROP=(100,100,0,0) crops 100 pixels from left and
+                        right of input frames.
+CROP can also be specified as L,R,T,B without ()
 Synthetic input:
   --synthetic_input SYNTHETIC_INPUT
                         Input from class SYNTHETIC_INPUT that has methods